-The B.S. in Pharmaceutical Science prepares you to successfully enter graduate school, with priority admission offered at California Health Sciences University.
+The B.S. in Pharmaceutical Science will prepare you to successfully enter graduate school, with priority admission offered at California Health Sciences University.
 Careers in pharmaceutical sciences include product development, research, production and manufacturing with jobs in the pharmaceutical industry, government agencies, biotech companies and hospitals.

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.